vipin1211/Image-segmentation-for-Brain-tumor-detection/README.md

 Corresponding masks have a `_mask` suffix.

 Focal Tversky loss function with improved Attention U-Net for lesion segmentation has been used for pixel level classification.

+State of the art results have been obtained by the use of the transfer learning